gnituy18/tmplx/README.md

 #### `tx-if`, `tx-else-if`, `tx-else`

-You can use any valid expression in the value of `tx-if` that fits Go's if statement condition.
+You can use any valid expression in the value of `tx-if`, `tx-else-if` that fits Go's if statement condition.
+The `tx-else` attribute does not require any value.
 New variables created in the expression will also be accessible to the children of the node.
-It works just like Go's conditional statements, intuitively.
+It works just like Go's conditional statements.

 ```html
 <script type="text/tmplx">